One of the four original counties in Arizona, and Tucson is proud to call it home.

 Visitors to Pima County are often astounded at the number of world-class attractions found throughout metro Tucson.

-• Arizona-Sonora Desert Museum: This combination zoo, botanical garden, natural history museum and aquarium is TripAdvisor’s #1 Tucson attraction.
+• Arizona-Sonora Desert Museum: This combination zoo, botanical garden, natural history museum, and the aquarium are TripAdvisor’s #1 Tucson attraction.
 It attracts thousands of visitors annually from throughout the world.

 • Biosphere 2: Another popular attraction for U.S. and international visitors is the University of Arizona’s Biosphere 2, 20 miles north of Tucson.
 It is Earth’s largest living science center dedicated to studying the environment.
 It’s a must-see attraction for anyone interested in science and the future of Earth’s environment.